rantahar/introduction-to-mpi/_episodes/06-nonblocking.md

 >
 {: .prereq .foldable}

-There's one new parameter here, the request.
+There's one new parameter here, a request.
 This is used to keep track of each separate transfer started by the program.
-You can check the status of a transfer using the MPI_Test function, or call MPI_Wait to wait until the transfer is complete.
+You can use it to check the status of a transfer using the MPI_Test function, or call MPI_Wait to wait until the transfer is complete.

 > ## MPI_Test and MPI_Wait in C